 Boundaries: See Maps

-With a population of 22,000, this friendly seaside town offers ‘big city’ amenities and luxury services without the ‘big city’ parking and traffic hassles.
+Powell River, with a population of 22,000, is a friendly seaside town that offers ‘big city’ amenities and luxury services without the ‘big city’ parking and traffic hassles.

 A full-service hospital, medical, dental, chiropractic, physiotherapy and massage therapy clinics, health and beauty spas, a newly renovated recreation complex, full banking facilities, marine services, outdoor guides and outfitters, plus a wide range of retail outlets, art galleries, gift shops and fine dining are all within easy access.